 It represents the next step in the evolution of dependable and standardized automation technology and is certainly the next step in improving railway communication.

-Time-Sensitive Networking Will Be Key for Railway Communication
+Time-Sensitive Networking Will Be Key for Railway Networks

 Communication-based train control (CBTC), which uses wireless technologies to continually monitor and control the position of trains, could use TSN to guarantee real-time delivery of critical safety data on Ethernet networks also carrying non-safety related data.
 Ethernet networks standardized with TSN will support higher data bandwidths and reduce the number of devices required for railway communication.
 Ultimately, with more information being transmitted across railway Ethernet networks, TSN will ensure that the most critical data is prioritized to assure operations.